mrWheel/KIM_TapeDevice/docs/flashFirmware.md

 Now connect the digital Tape Recorder to the FTDI board and plug the FTDI board in an USB port.

-In the Arduino IDE select the right Serial port and upload the firmware.
+In the Arduino IDE select the correct Serial port and upload the firmware.

 Now you can proceed to the next step.